-- I. Development that conserves biodiversity and geodiversity, delivering a meaningful net gain in biodiversity.
-Proposals that have to deliver mandatory Biodiversity Net Gains should achieve at least 10 % BNG, which should be maintained for a minimum of 30 years. - 2.
-Off-site BNG will only be permitted where there robust evidence has been submitted that the mitigation hierarchy (avoidance, mitigation, compensation) has been followed and that on-site BNG is not possible. - 3.
-Off-site BNG should be delivered in locations that contribute to the Gloucestershire Nature Recovery Network and that are as close to the development site as possible. - 4.
-A monitoring and management plan will be required for biodiversity features on-site to ensure their long-term sustainability and where possible both on and off-site BNG should be secured in perpetuity. - 5.
-When assessing the biodiversity net gains for a site the ten Biodiversity Net Gain Good practice principles for development should be met. - 6.
-All new housing development should provide three swift bricks and opportunities for bat roosts within each new dwelling, located on a suitable elevation. - 7.
+- I. Development that conserves and enhances (i) biodiversity and geodiversity, providing delivering a meaningful net gain in biodiversity where possible. (ii) Proposals that have to deliver mandatory Biodiversity Net Gains should achieve at least 10 % BNG, which should be maintained for a minimum of 30 years. (iii) - 2.
+Off-site BNG will only be permitted where robust evidence has been submitted that the mitigation hierarchy (avoidance, mitigation, compensation) has been followed and that on-site BNG is not possible. (iv) - 3.
+Off-site BNG should be delivered in locations that contribute to the Gloucestershire Nature Recovery Network and that are as close to the development site as possible. (') - 4.
+A monitoring and management plan will be required for biodiversity features on-site to ensure their long-term sustainability and where possible both on and off-site BNG should be secured in perpetuity. (vi) - 5.
+When assessing the biodiversity net gains for a site the ten Biodiversity Net Gain Good practice principles for development should be met. (vii) - 6.
+All new housing development should provide three swift bricks and opportunities for bat roosts within each new dwelling, located on a suitable elevation. (viii) - 7.
 Proposals that would result in significant habitat fragmentation and loss of ecological connectivity will not be permitted. - 8.
-Proposals that reverse habitat fragmentation and promote creation, restoration and beneficial management of ecological networks, habitats and features will be permitted, particularly in areas subject to landscape-scale biodiversity initiatives and that will support the delivery of the Gloucestershire Local Nature Recovery Strategy (when available) and the Gloucestershire Nature Recovery Network. - 9.
-Proposals that would result in the loss or deterioration of irreplaceable habitats and resources, or which are likely to have an adverse effect on internationally protected species or priority species, will not be permitted. - 10.
+Proposals that reverse habitat fragmentation and promote creation, restoration and beneficial management of ecological networks, habitats and features will be permitted, particularly in areas subject to landscape-scale biodiversity initiatives and that will support the delivery of the Gloucestershire Local Nature Recovery Strategy (when available) and the Gloucestershire Nature Recovery Network.

+(ix) Developer contributions may be sought in this regard. (x) - 9.
+Proposals that would result in the loss or deterioration of irreplaceable habitats and resources, or which are likely to have an adverse effect on internationally protected species or priority species (xi), will not be permitted. - 10.
 Development with a detrimental impact on other protected species and species and habitats "of principal importance for the purpose of conserving biodiversity" (1) will not be permitted unless adequate provision can be made to ensure the conservation of the species or habitat.